 Patient accounts receivable are reported net of both an estimated allowance for explicit price concessions and an allowance for implicit price concessions.
+NGMC receives payments for services rendered from federal and state agencies, managed care health plans, commercial insurance companies, employers, and patients.
+NGMC recognizes that revenues and receivables from government agencies are significant to its operations but does not believe there are significant credit risks associated with these government agencies.
+NGMC does not believe there are any other significant concentrations of revenues from any particular payer that would subject NGMC to any significant credit risks in the collection of accounts receivable.
 NGMC's policy does not require collateral or other security for patient accounts receivable.
-NGMC routinely accepts assignment of, or is otherwise entitled to receive, patient benefits payable under health insurance programs, plans or policies.
+NGMC routinely accepts assignment of, or is otherwise entitled to receive, patient benefits payable under health insurance programs, plans, or policies.